calroth/watch-kit-pro/README.md

 There are thousands of combinations for you to explore.

 Watch Kit Pro is free to download and own forever.
 You don't need to pay for it.
 There's no catch.
-There's no in-app purchases or paid upgrades.
+There's no ads, in-app purchases or paid upgrades.
 It's Free Software released to you under the [GNU General Public License 3.0](LICENSE).

 Watch Kit Pro has the following features: